-- (1) Commencement of Operations. - (2) Information presented relates to a share of common stock outstanding for the entire period. - (3) The per common share data for the period from July 31, 2012 through November 30, 2012 do not reflect the change in estimate of investment income and return of capital.
-See Note 2C to the financial statements for further disclosure. - (4) Represents the dilution per common share from underwriting and other offering costs for the period from July 31, 2012 through November 30, 2012. - (5) Not annualized for periods less than one full year.
+- (1) Commencement of Operations. - (2) Information presented relates to a share of common stock outstanding for the entire period - (3) The per common share data for the year ended November 30, 2012 and the period from October 31, 2011 through November 30, 2011 do not reflect the change in estimate of investment income and return of capital.
+See Note 2C to the financial statements for further disclosure. - (4) Represents the dilution per common share from underwriting and other offering costs for the period from October 31, 2011 through November 30, 2011. - (5) Not annualized for periods less than one full year.
 Total investment return is calculated assuming a purchase of common stock at the beginning of the period (or initial public offering price) and a sale at the closing price on the last day of the period reported (excluding brokerage commissions).
-The calculation also assumes reinvestment of distributions at actual prices pursuant to the Company's dividend reinvestment plan. - (6) Annualized for periods less than one full year. - (7) Represents value of total assets less all liabilities and indebtedness not represented by short-term borrowings at the end of the period divided by short-term borrowings outstanding at the end of the period.
+The calculation also assumes reinvestment of distributions at actual prices pursuant to the Company's dividend reinvestment plan.